fbpx

 How GIS is Used in Climate Change Research

 Climate scientists gather vast amounts of data to track environmental problems and investigate the causes.
 Spatial reasoning is crucial for analyzing and synthesizing findings from sources such as remote sensors and satellite imagery.
-Researchers draw on geographic information to reveal how the planet has changed through the years, predict the transformations that are yet to come, and communicate what they learn to policymakers and the public.
+Researchers draw on geographic information systems to reveal how the planet has changed through the years, predict the transformations that are yet to come, and communicate what they learn to policymakers and the public.

 Continuing advances in GIS technology have established mapping as a crucial means of identifying connections between the state of the climate and other areas of concern.
 Open-source databases allow for unprecedented collections of spatial information, and high-speed data processing reveals changing conditions in real time.